SimonMeissner/geolocation_generation/README.md

 ```

-### Specify table_rows_ids affected
+### Specify table row ids affected

 The script works on id selection.
-You can specify an id range in your database table in where you want to generate geographic data.
-You will find it in the main function.
+You can specify an id range in your database table where you want to generate geographic data.
+You will find two variables in the main function.
 ```python

 startAtTableRowWithId = 1